 Of course Google being the creator of UTM parameters, they’ve incorporated this functionality into Google Ads since the beginning.
 Though if you stay within Google’s ecosystem, the need for UTM parameters is much less.

 Google Ads has the ability to auto-tag the ads you create, which is great if you are only using Google Analytics.
-It automatically appends the parameter gclid when a user clicks on an ad.
+It automatically appends a parameter called gclid when a user clicks on an ad.
+This gclid tag is an auto-generated random number to identify a visitor’s session.
 At a minimum, you should have this option enabled.

 If you are like me and using third-party analytic tools, you also need UTM parameters as well.